 The trick is that an inverter may be installed in different ways.
 In a whole-house installation, an inverter probably won’t be able to supply full power to all circuits – but it can still operate any single circuit.
 In Bill’s case, the 2,000-watt inverter is probably just supplying a limited number of circuits in a pass-through capacity.

-In my deep dive on inverters, I talked about how most OEM inverters are hardwired before the converter/distribution panel.
-They are wired to a transfer/relay switch (or have one built in).
+In my deep dive on inverters, I talked about how most OEM inverters are hardwired separately from the converter/distribution panel.
+They are wired to a transfer/relay switch (or have one built-in).

 In other words, you’re giving your RV a choice: It can either run off of shore power, or off the inverter (or off the generator, in some cases).
 But not both.

-Some transfer switches can be flipped manually; some will automatically detect where power is coming from and switch to that source.
+Some transfer switches can be flipped manually; most will automatically detect where power is coming from and switch to that source.
 Think of the transfer switch like an electrical traffic controller.